Andy4495/TI-30-Keypad-Interface/README.md

 I purchased a lot of "for parts or repair" TI-30 calculators on Ebay.
 After mixing and matching some parts to make a couple working units, I ended up with an extra processor/display board with a non-working keypad, so I decided to try to use an Arduino as a keypad replacement.

+## Status

+As of 10-Nov-2023:

+- The code works -- all rows and columns are scanned and key presses registered

+To-dos:

+- Add a separate WAIT pseudo-keypress (in addition to NO_KEY) to program a wait between keypresses.
+This could be useful for calculations known to take a while (see Notes below).
+- Clean up code.
+Should some states be added or removed?
+- Can any functionality be moved to the class instead of the sketch?
+- Would it be better to put the keypad definition inside a class or in its own namespace?
+- Finish documenting the "..." parts in this README.

+Notes:

+- Some operations take a while to compute (for example: sine, cosine, factorial).
+In this case, the calculator chip misses keypresses.

 ## Hardware

 The TI-30 calculator has a surprisingly simple hardware design.
 The calculator processosr and LED driver functions are all contained in a single chip (TI TMC0981NL) without the need for any support circuitry: no crystal, no resistors, no capacitors.
 The only other components are the LEDs themselves (bonded directly to the PCB), the keypad, and a 9 V (PP3) battery clip.